-IMPLEMENTED ACTIVITIES Activity Description/Update Plan Year Implementation Date Planned Non-Significant Changes Planned Changes to Metrics/Data Collection Planned Significant Changes 2017-2 Imputed Earned Income In both the traditional and Project-Based voucher programs, INLIVIAN does not process interims three months prior to a recertification, three months after a recertification or within three months after a lease up, when there is a loss of income (except in cases of unintentional employment termination) for work abled households.
-The activity was implemented for the April 2018 re-certifications and March 2018 transfer lease ups.
-This initiative assists in increasing agency cost effectiveness and promoting self-sufficiency.
-2017 March-April 2018 N/A N/A N/A 2017-3 Exception Payment Standards To assist families in deconcentrating poverty through upward mobility, INLIVIAN has developed a Choice Mobility program called Opportunity Housing Program.
+IMPLEMENTED ACTIVITIES IMPLEMENTED ACTIVITIES IMPLEMENTED ACTIVITIES IMPLEMENTE D ACTIVITIES IMPLEMENTE D ACTIVITIES IMPLEMENTED ACTIVITIES IMPLEMENT ED ACTIVITIES 2019-1 Housing Choice Provider Incentive Program This program will operate based upon the availability of funding so as to recruit and retain landlords by providing increased housing choices for INLIVIAN's Housing Choice applicant and participant families.
+A range of incentives such as, but not limited to the following will be introduced through the proposed program.
+Landlord Incentive Payment; Vacancy Assistant Payment; and Risk Mitigation Funds.
+2019 September, 2019 None None None 2017-3 Exception Payment Standards To assist families in deconcentrating poverty through upward mobility, INLIVIAN has developed a Choice Mobility program called Opportunity Housing Program.
 Increasing payment standards for families in the program will increase housing options and expand opportunities for Housing Choice Voucher participants.
-2017 February, 2017 N/A N/A N/A 2016-1 Home Ownership Initiative INLIVIAN received approval to implement a Homeownership Program in the FY 2016 Annual Plan for qualifying Housing Choice Voucher participants and RAD-PBV participants who are eligible as a first-time home buyer, as defined by HUD, and have earned income, Social Security (SS), or Supplemental Security income (SSI).
-2016 January, 2016 In 2021, the Destination Homeownership Program will increase the capacity of staff with a Program Coordinator and two (2) certified housing counselors.
-N/A N/A
+2017 February, 2017 None None None 2016-1 Home Ownership Initiative INLIVIAN received approval to implement a Homeownership Program in the FY 2016 Annual Plan for qualifying Housing Choice Voucher participants and RAD-PBV participants who are eligible as a first-time home buyer, as defined by HUD, and have earned income, Social Security (SS), or Supplemental Security income (SSI).
+2016 January, 2016 None None None